 When planning our recent kitchen renovation, I knew I wanted to go in a different direction from the granite countertops we had in our last house.
 I was forever wiping them down, only to see more streaks.
 I also wanted something that was low maintenance and to stay away from anything that felt really trendy.
 (This renovation is for the long haul.)
 I know you’re thinking I studied different materials for hours and looked at a billion samples.
 In reality, our kitchen designer brought over the honed black granite sample from her own kitchen, said it was easy to maintain and I committed.

 Now that I’ve lived with them for over a year, I can say that I’m really happy with my choice.
 With all of the other design details going on in our kitchen, I think the simplicity of the countertops and flat finish works well.
 And low maintenance?
 For sure.
 I really don’t have to worry about spills or what may sit on them for too long.
-For everyday cleaning, I’ve been using Method daily granite cleaner.
+For everyday cleaning, I’ve been using Method daily granite cleaner or just a simple microfiber cloth.
 The granite installer told me to stay away from Windex, 409, etc., and also suggested I clean them with a water/denatured alcohol mixture.
 (I do this every now and then but not on a regular basis.)

 I do occasionally notice that there will be some ring marks left that you can see in the right lighting.
 (Look closely at the photo above, and you can see one.)
 I put a call out on this Instagram post and got a lot of good cleaning suggestions, in case you’re looking for some as well.
 By the way, some of the rings that were bothering me before are barely noticeable now. . .